++++

 • Latency: Generally higher latency than Block or File storage.
 Not ideal for small, random I/O.

-• Throughput: Excellent for massive parallel access (e.g., thousands of users watching different videos simultaneously).
+• Throughput: Excellent for massive parallel access (e.g., streaming).

-• Consistency: Many platforms (like S3) now provide strong read-after-write consistency, but some historical regions used eventual consistency for overwrites.
+• Consistency: Many platforms now provide strong read-after-write consistency.

 2. Cost & Tiers